zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 You should use YAML format (instead of JSON) for the OpenAPI API definition files due to its improved readability.

-We also call the OpenAPI API definition the "API Reference definition" (or "API definition"); it provides all information needed by an experienced API client developer to use this API.
+We also call the OpenAPI API definition the "API Reference definition" (or "API definition"); as a reference manual it provides all information needed by an experienced API client developer to use this API.

 The OpenAPI API specification file should be subject of version control together with source code management.
 Services also have to support an